 Meaning:

-Feeling as I am passing through a period of long and endless sadness.
+Feeling as if I am passing through a period of long and endless sadness.

 How to use in a sentence:

-After getting injured badly in the car accident in which his leg broke, Josh felt passing through a long, dark tunnel.
+After getting injured badly in a car accident in which his leg broke, Josh felt passing through a long, dark tunnel.

 How to say differently: